-Commissioner Anthony “Tony” J. Paradiso was appointed by the Seneca County Republican Central Committee on July 29, 2019.
-Paradiso finished the term of former commissioner Holly Stacy.
-The term expired at the end of 2020.
-Paradiso was then elected to a four-year term beginning in January 2021.
-Paradiso has a Bachelor of Science Degree in Education from Bowling Green State University and an Associate of Science Degree from the University of Cincinnati.
-His professional career started in 1980 when he taught business and coached football at Norwalk High School.
-He then was owner and operator of Point Drive-Thru Carry Out Convenience Store in Tiffin from 1981-1983.
-In 1983, Paradiso became an insurance agent specializing in Life, Disabilities and Annuity Sales for Northwestern Mutual Life Insurance Company in Tiffin.
-Paradiso left Northwestern in 1991 and was an instrumental player in the purchase of Tiffin Insurance Agency.
-In 1996, Paradiso formed Heritage Insurance and be Chief Executive Officer.
-In January 2002, the company merged with Cavalear Insurance and the Ohio Benefit Group to become Celaris Group.
-For Celaris Group, Paradiso was President of the Financial Services Division.
-He was responsible for centralizing operations, including accounting, marketing and systems.
-He also was responsible for developing personnel via training, mentoring and implementing various compensation plans.
-In 2002, Sky Insurance purchased the agency.
-Paradiso was the senior vice president for Sky Insurance from 2002-2004.
-From 2004-2008, Paradiso was the development manager for Majestic Golf Club, in Lehigh Acres, Florida where he oversaw the development of the operation including land acquisitions, sales and construction.
-From 2008-2012, he was Senior Vice President of Business Development for Maumee Valley Fabricators Inc./RLM Fabircating, Inc. in Toledo.
-Since 2013 and through 2019, Paradiso was a co-owner of BAS Broadcasting.
-The company has seven radio stations including AM 1600 WTTF in Tiffin.
-Paradiso’s first meeting was August 9.
+Commissioner Anthony “Tony” Paradiso was appointed as a commissioner by the Seneca County Republican Central Committee in July 2019 and completed the term of former commissioner Holly Stacy, which expired at the end of 2020.
+In January 2021, Paradiso was elected to a four-year term.
+He holds a Bachelor of Science in Education from Bowling Green State University and an Associate of Science from the University of Cincinnati.
+Paradiso began his professional career in 1980 as a business teacher and football coach at Norwalk High School.
+He then owned and operated a convenience store in Tiffin from 1981 to 1983.
+In 1983, Paradiso became an insurance agent specializing in life, disability, and annuity sales for Northwestern Mutual Life Insurance in Tiffin.
+He left Northwestern in 1991 and played a key role in the purchase of Tiffin Insurance Agency, which he later transformed into Heritage Insurance in 1996.
+In 2002, Heritage merged with Cavalear Insurance and the Ohio Benefit Group to form Celaris Group, where Paradiso served as President of the Financial Services Division.
+He was responsible for centralizing operations, developing personnel, and implementing various compensation plans.
+In 2002, Sky Insurance purchased the agency, and Paradiso served as Senior Vice President from 2002 to 2004.
+From 2004 to 2008, he was the Development Manager for Majestic Golf Club in Lehigh Acres, Florida, overseeing land acquisitions, sales, and construction.
+From 2008 to 2012, Paradiso served as Senior Vice President of Business Development for Maumee Valley Fabricators/RLM Fabricating in Toledo.
+From 2013 to 2019, he was a co-owner of BAS Broadcasting, a company that owns seven radio stations, including AM 1600 WTTF in Tiffin.
+Paradiso’s first meeting as commissioner was on August 9th.
+Paradiso currently serves as board president.

 Favorite local restaurant: It’s difficult to choose, there are so many great restaurants across the county.
 I like the various small-town restaurants.